imranxpress/11-Microservices-CI-CD-Pipeline-E-Commerce-Project-EKS/README.md

 "I have used Role based authentication RBAC for deploying my K8S cluster using 'Service Account as Jenkins' and bind svc account with roles.
 To successfully run the Rbac, I have generated a token and authenticated in the global credentials section in Manage Jenkins"
 That's how CD part was successfully deployed, with help of Jenkins + EKS

+## 1. Overview of the Application:

+Let’s assume we are working on an eCommerce application with different functionalities:

+🔹 Email Service – Sends notifications when a user makes a purchase.

+🔹 Cart Service – Manages shopping cart functionality.

+🔹 Shipping Service – Handles shipping details and address management.

+🔹 Frontend UI – Displays all components in a user-friendly interface.

+🔹 Payment Service – Handles payment processing.

+Each of these functionalities is managed by a separate microservice to ensure scalability, modularity, and flexibility.

 💡 𝗛𝗼𝘄 𝗜𝘁 𝗪𝗼𝗿𝗸𝘀

 🔹 Each microservice has its 𝗼𝘄𝗻 𝗚𝗶𝘁𝗛𝘂𝗯 𝗯𝗿𝗮𝗻𝗰𝗵.